NTIA/sigmf-ns-scos/README.md

 The following annotation objects are used within the `scos` SigMF name space associated with dynamic settings in the antenna, the preselector, and the receiver.

 ##### DynamicAntennaSettings Object
-The `DynamicAntennaSettings` object requires the following name/value pairs:
+The `DynamicAntennaSettings` object contains the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|